codaxy/tdo/README.md

 ## Usage

-On the homepage you will be presented with two card, *Blank page* and *Tutorial*.
+On the homepage you will be presented with two cards, *Blank page* and *Tutorial*.
 For the first time it's best you select the tutorial one which will open a preset tutorial board, explaining all the basic functions of Tdo!
 In the upper portion of the page, *Help ?* will provide you with instructions on additional functionality.

 ## Contributing